-Well, in this case it is for sure.
-And a welcome exception it is.
+Well, in this case it is for sure, and a welcome exception it is.
 Hollow Hearted displays a maturity that is seldom found in emerging rock bands.
 Rick Lambert‘s guitar playing prowess and soaring vocals convince straight from the start of this demo.
 One of the most remarkable features are the solos that repeatedly appear.
-Not just short, half-hearted attempts, but full-blown sanguine examples, sometimes even going experimental on me.
-Now get this: Rick also provided the decidedly complex drum work on this album, rendering Hollow Hearted a true one-man performance.
+Not just short, half-hearted attempts, but full-blown sanguine examples.
+Sometimes even with a somewhat experimental tinge.
+Lambert – to our surprise – also provided the decidedly complex drum work, rendering Hollow Hearted a true one-man performance.

-What really threw me is their foray into Blues Rock and early Heavy Metal influenced fields, feeding from influences from the ’70s, similar (not same, far from it…) to what other little known bands like Dirty Sound Magnet did in What Lies Behind.
+What really threw me is their foray into Blues Rock and early Heavy Metal.
+This feeds from influences from the ’70s, similar (not same, far from it…) to what other little known bands like Dirty Sound Magnet did in What Lies Behind.

-As to the songs, Above My Love kicks this off nicely, hooking you straight.
+As to the songs, Above My Love kicks this off nicely – and will hook you straight.
 This track contains a friggin’ solo that is up there with the best, by the way.
 Chasing down the Drain will get you into this delicious grungy swamp, almost too happy in tone for this kind of style.
 But – hey – well done.

 Trade Yourself is kind of in the same vein than its predecessor.
 Now, Down graces us with California desert rock.
 And the aforementioned Train beckons you.
 Love it, makes me wanna go a-cruisin’ a bit along them hot highways.
-The bluesy Would You surprises with a style long pushed to the underground in this form, rocky and spiced with a short, but real good riff.
+The bluesy Would You surprises with a style long pushed to the underground in this form.
+Rocky and spiced with a short, but really good riff.